ShizukaDonaghue/luve/README.md

 For the business owner or staff, the full CRUD functionality is available to add, edit and delete products and articles without having to access the admin panel.

-The application implements user authenticaion to provide role-based access to its centrally-owned dataset, and user authorisation to allow users to manipulate the data based on their permission.
+The application implements user authentication to provide role-based access to its centrally-owned dataset, and user authorisation to allow users to manipulate the data based on their permission.

-The application also provides the admin dashbord where the site admin has the full CRUD functionality to manage all the contents for the site.
+The application also provides the admin dashboard where the site admin has the full CRUD functionality to manage all the contents of the site.

 Click here to view [LUVE](https://luve.herokuapp.com/) (CTRL + Click to open in a new browser tab).